 - Let it sit overnight.

-- Pre-wet your coffee filter (to keep it from sucking up your precious concentrate) and line your strainer with it.
-Place over your collection vessel.
+- Pre-wet your coffee filter (to keep it from sucking up the precious concentrate) and line the strainer with it.
+Place over the large pyrex measuring cup.

 - Carefully pour your concentrate over the filter paper.
 This step will remove the fine particulates and remaining large grinds from the concentrate.
 Carefully press out as much remaining liquid as you can.

 - Pour concentrate into a storage container of your choice.
 Store in the fridge for up to two weeks (if it lasts that long)

 - Dilute 1:1 with either milk or water and serve over ice.

 - I use a breakfast blend typically, however any will work except for a super light roast.